eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

     the Attestation Provider does this is out of scope of the ARF.
-For example, the Attestation Provider could request the User name and birth date from a PID on the Wallet Unit, verify that this information matches a record in its database, issue a attestation corresponding to the information in that record, and then request the Wallet Unit to bind the public key in that attestation to the public key in the PID.
+For example, the Attestation Provider could request the User name and birth date from a PID on the Wallet Unit, verify that this information matches a record in its database, issue an attestation corresponding to the information in that record, and then request the Wallet Unit to bind the public key in that attestation to the public key in the PID.
     - A Relying Party that has verified a proof of cryptographic binding between